koii-network/docs/koii/the-koii-token/tokenomics/how-the-network-creates-value.md

 When a Koii task is run, node operators are required to stake tokens, which locks up the tokens for a specific period.

-This staking mechanism serves two purposes: it enhances the security and integrity of the network by ensuring that <Tooltip text="validators"/> have a stake in maintaining the network's consensus, and it reduces the available token supply in <Tooltip text="circulation"/>.
+This staking mechanism serves two purposes: it enhances the security and integrity of the network by ensuring that <Tooltip text="validators"/> have a stake in maintaining the network's consensus, and it reduces the available token supply in circulation.

 The reduction in token supply, coupled with the increasing demand for KOII tokens due to network usage and adoption, will positively impact the token's value.